cjdelisle/cjdns.sh/readme.md

 There are some additional env vars which you probably will not need:

+* `CJDNS_SECONDARY`: If you set this to anything other than 'false', your cjdns node will be configured to run along side another cjdns node on the same machine.
+This changes `CJDNS_TUN` default to false, and `CJDNS_ADMIN_PORT` to the `CJDNS_PORT` plus one.
+* `CJDNS_TUN`: If you set this to 'false', your cjdns node will not have a TUN device, and you will not be able to access the cjdns network.
 * `CJDNS_PATH`: Where the cjdroute and cjdnstool binaries will be stored (default: `/usr/local/bin`)
 * `CJDNS_CONF_PATH`: Where the cjdroute.conf will be stored (default: `/etc/cjdroute_${CJDNS_PORT}.conf`)
   * **NOTE:** Because the conf contains the port number, this will not interfere with other cjdns installations on the machine, however cjdns-sh is only capable of operating a single cjdns node.